-2.19 Rectification of defects
+2.19.
+Rectification of defects

-The Developer will be required to agree to a defects liability period and defects rectification for works completed and delivered to the Council under a VPA PA.
+The Developer will be required to agree to a defects liability period and defects rectification for works completed and delivered to the Council under a VPA.
 Ordinarily, the defects liability period will be 12 months, but may be more or less depending on the nature of the work.

-2.20 Works-as-executed plan
+2.20.
+Works-as-executed plan

-At the time when Not later than four weeks after works are completed and delivered to the Council under a VPA PA, the Developer will be required to submit to the Council a full works-as-executed-plan in respect of the works.
+Not later than four weeks after works are completed and delivered to the Council under a VPA, the Developer will be required to submit to the Council a full works-as-executed-plan in respect of the works.